DV

 What is the difference between ARCC and HTGC?

-ARCC (Ares Capital Corporation) tracks — with a bdc strategy, while HTGC (Hercules Capital, Inc.) tracks — with a bdc approach.
-They are issued by — and — respectively.
+ARCC (Ares Capital Corporation) is a business development company, while HTGC (Hercules Capital, Inc.) is a business development company.
+They are issued by Ares Management and Hercules Capital respectively.

 Can I hold both ARCC and HTGC?